Breezy (album): Critical reception

-Brown unveiled most of the album's track listing on June 7, while also posting a video of him dancing to a snippet of "Possessive".
-Two weeks before the album's release, Brown has debuted the track "Wheels Fall Off", performing the track for the first time for the "4ShootersOnly" music platform, in a video portraying himself alone with a microphone in his backyard, while he smokes a blunt and executes the song.
-That same day he posted a snippet of "Call Me Every Day", featuring Nigerian artist WizKid, on his Instagram account.
-On June 21, he released the music video for "WE (Warm Embrace)", starring Normani and directed by Arrad.
+Awards and nominations

 Commercial performance

-In the United States, Breezy debuted at number four on the US Billboard 200 with 72,000 album-equivalent units, which included 5,000 pure album sales in its first week, making it his 11th top-ten album in the country.
+In the United States, Breezy debuted at number four on the US Billboard 200 with 72,000 album-equivalent units, which included 5,000 pure album sales in its first week.
+This marks his 11th top-ten album in the country.
 The album also accumulated 87.36 million on-demand audio streams in the United States for its track list of 24 songs.
 Five songs from Breezy charted on the Billboard Hot 100 during its debut week, making Chris Brown surpass Elvis Presley as the eighth artist with the most entries on the Hot 100, for a total of 112 entries on the chart.
 In its second week, the album remained in the top ten and fell to number eight, earning 35,000 album-equivalent units.
 The album spent three consecutive weeks in the top ten of the Billboard 200.
+In 2024, the album was certified gold by the Recording Industry Association of America (RIAA).